 Storage

-Freezing: A baked pumpkin coffee cake freezes well!
-Allow the cake to cool completely and don’t add the glaze.
-Wrap it in a layer or two of plastic wrap followed by a layer of heavy duty aluminum foil.
+Freezer: A baked pumpkin cake freezes beautifully!
+To freeze it, let it cool completely and leave the glaze off.
+Wrap it tightly in a layer or two of plastic wrap followed by a layer of heavy duty aluminum foil.
+Store in the freezer for up to 2 months.

 Ingredients